De Aston School

 De Aston School is a mixed secondary school with academy status in Market Rasen, Lincolnshire, England.
-It also has a sixth form but no longer has a boarding house as of 2020, following the country's decision to leave the European Union, due to its declining popularity and dwindling funds.
+It also has a sixth form but no longer has a boarding house as of 2020, following the country's decision to leave the European Union, due to the declining popularity of boarding, and dwindling funds to support the facility.
 The school has a broad Christian ethos but accommodates those of other faiths.

 Admissions

 The school has 1,002 pupils.
 The school used to provide boarding accommodation for around 80 pupils, many of whom came from abroad.
 De Aston was a specialist school in mathematics and computing.

 History

 Grammar school

 De Aston School was founded in 1863 as a small grammar school, as part of a legal settlement following a court case involving funds from the medieval charity of Thomas De Aston, a 14th-century monk.
 Until 1995, the school's Foundation Governors also owned the chapel at the site of the charity's Almshouses at Spital-in-the-Street, 10 miles to the west.

 The school's headmaster originally had his own house on the school site.
 The Victorian Gothic red brick house was built in 1863 and was designated as a Grade II listed building by English Heritage in 1984.
 The original buildings was designed by the Louth Architect James Fowler and further additions were added in 1904-6 by the Lincoln architect Herbert Dunn.
 As a grammar school it was administered by the Lindsey Education Committee, based in Lincoln, and became co-educational in 1971.